animalus/Humpback-Recognition-Deep-CNN/README.md

 This project uses deep convolutional neural networks to predict whale identities from images of their flukes.
 Currently, the model requires images to be precropped.

 ## Docker Instructions

+    docker-machine start humpbackModel
+    eval "$(docker-machine env humpbackModel)"

-For ease of use, this repo includes a dockerfile at docker/Dockerfile that can be used to run the model.
+For ease of use, this repo includes a dockerfile at Docker/Dockerfile that can be used to run the model.

 If you'd like to run the model in CPU-only mode, change the first line in the Dockerfile to
 ```